PWM analog devices for the MSX

 interpreting a stuck direction.

-signatures.
+The connected devices can be identifyed in assembler by their fingerprints.
 The best way is to use HIDlib, as it handles both the

 detection and the disconnection of all MSX-HID devices.